Last Updated on September 29, 2025, by David

 Frequently Asked Questions about Terracotta Maintenance

-Terracotta floors are timeless, but they come with specific care requirements.
-Below are answers to the most common questions from homeowners in Surrey seeking to maintain their tiles in a clean, protected, and beautiful state.
+Terracotta floors are timeless, but they require specific care.
+Below are answers to the most common questions homeowners in Surrey ask about maintaining their tiles in a clean, protected, and beautiful state.

 How Frequently Should I Seal My Terracotta Tiles?

 In the majority of Surrey homes, terracotta should be sealed approximately every 12 to 18 months.
 However, this timeframe depends on foot traffic, moisture exposure, and whether the tiles are located indoors or outdoors.
 Kitchens, hallways, and conservatories may require more frequent sealing.
-If your tiles begin absorbing water or appear dull, it’s time to consider resealing.
+If your tiles are beginning to absorb water or appear dull, it’s time to consider resealing.

 Can I Use Vinegar or Bleach on Terracotta?